nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 In the beginning, I found that it helps a lot to think about Docker Networks as WiFi networks (for the analogy, of course).
 It helps understand, for instance, that contrary to `--link`, there is no "precedence": container #1 is connected (or not) to the Docker Network, and this is also true for container #2.
 But the order in which you connect them has absolutely no meaning: the same way that you don't case if your smartphone is connected to your home's WiFi network before or after your laptop.
 Really, this is it.

-Another important difference with `--link` is that since containers and Docker Networks are two completely separate entities, you don;t have that leaked environment variable anymore: again, think of WiFi networks.
+Another important difference with `--link` is that since containers and Docker Networks are two completely separate entities, you don't have those leaked environment variables anymore: again, think of WiFi networks.
 Just because you connected your laptop to your WiFi network doesn't mean every other laptop on the network can access all your data, and much less your environment variables.

 And just to make sure, I'll repeat it: connecting containers to a Docker Network breaks the isolation on _the networking stack_.
 It _just_ means that your containers will be able to see and talk to each other.
 But let's make it clear that no data is shared, no isolation is broken on the filesystem stack etc. You still have totally independent containers.
-And this is the magic of Docker Networks: hey break the isolation _just enough_, exactly like we need it to.
+And this is the magic of Docker Networks: they break the isolation _just enough_, exactly like we need it to.

 Let's talk about Docker Networks more in depth!